vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 # Home office: Desk setup hardware

 On this page you can read which hardware products I use on a daily basis in my home office.
-These products make my life easier and makes me happy to work with!
+These products make my life easier and make me happy to work with!

 <a href="images/home_office_desk_result2.jpg">
 <img src="images/home_office_desk_result2.jpg" alt="Final result" width="350px" />
 </a>\
-<em>Final desk setup in standing modus.</em>
+<em>Final desk setup in standing mode.</em>

 ---